edvinand/custom_ncs_ble_service_sample/README.md

 </br>

 #### Advertising
 So far we have enabled Bluetooth, but now we didn't use it for anything.
 Let us add some Bluetooth advertising.
 We want to include two things in our advertisements.
 The device name and the UUID of the service that we will implement later.
 Let us start by adding the UUID (Universally Unique Identifier).
 I typically use an online UUID generator.
-Try using [(this online UUID Generator)](https://www.uuidgenerator.net/version4).
+Try using [this online UUID Generator](https://www.uuidgenerator.net/version4).
 In my case, I got a UUID which I translated to this format:

  ```C
  /* Add this to remote.h */